terib0l/vuln-web-app/README.md

 # vuln-web-app

-Vulnability web application with Django.
+Vulnerable Web Application and Security Assessment Tools.

 ## Description

 This is web application with vulnability.
 Let's try security assessment and recode to secure!!

-> Because can write high readability and clean code, this web-app is written Django.
+Also, this web application is written by FastAPI.
+The reason is that it is being able to write high readability and clean code.

 ## Setup